ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Make Optical Character Recognition (OCR) errors
 --------------------------------------------------

-Optical character recognition (OCR) is when a string is misread for another string that is visually similar.
+An optical character recognition (OCR) error is when a string is misread for another string that is visually similar.
 Some common examples are
 ‘S’ instead of ‘5’ and ‘m’ instead of ‘iii’.

 pseudopeople defines the possible OCR substitutions using `this CSV file <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/ocr-variations-upper-lower.csv>`_, which was produced by the `GeCO project <https://dl.acm.org/doi/10.1145/2505515.2508207>`_.
 In the file, the first column is the real string (which we call a "token") and the second column is what it could be misread as (a "corruption").